o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 ## View Asset Processor Logs

 If Asset Processor isn't working as expected, use the information in the **Logs** tab to debug the issue.
 The Logs tab contains log information for Asset Processor and not for individual process jobs.
+To view logs for individual process jobs, refer to the **Event Log Details** pane in the **Jobs** tab of Asset Processor.

 1. In Asset Processor, choose **Logs**.